slawr/linux-cip-ci/README.md

 **Parameters**
 The following variables should be set in the gitlab-ci.yml job:
-* BUILD_ARCH: The architecture to build for
+* `BUILD_ARCH`: The architecture to build for.
-* CONFIG: The name of the configuration file to be used.
-Must be in defconfig format
+* `CONFIG`: The name of the configuration file to be used.
+Can be in either .config or defconfig format.
-* CONFIG_LOC: Must be one of the following options:
+* `CONFIG_LOC`: Must be one of the following options:
-  * intree: Configuration is present in the linux-cip Kernel
+  * `intree`: Configuration is present in the linux-cip Kernel.
-  * cip-kernel-configs: Configuration is present in the cip-kernel-configs
+  * `cip-kernel-configs`: Configuration is present in the cip-kernel-configs
 repository: https://gitlab.com/cip-project/cip-kernel/cip-kernel-config
-  * url: Link to raw defconfig file hosted somewhere public.
+  * `url`: Link to raw defconfig file hosted somewhere public.
 Should be a link to the directory where the config is stored, not the actual file.
-* DEVICES: A list of device-types as defined in LAVA that are to be tested.
-If no testing is required for this job, don't include DEVICES.
+* `DEVICES`: A list of device-types as defined in LAVA that are to be tested.
+This must be set if testing is required.
-* DTBS: A list of device tree blobs (including path) that are to be used in testing.
-If DEVICES is defined, exactly one DTB per device-type in DEVICES must be defined.
-If DTBS is set when DEVICES is not, all Kernel/device trees will be stored by GitLab in case they are required.
+* `DTBS`: A list of device tree blobs (including path) that are to be used in testing.
+If `DEVICES` is defined, exactly one DTB per device-type in `DEVICES` must be defined.
+If `DTBS` is set when `DEVICES` is not, all Kernel/device trees will be stored by GitLab in case they are required.
+* `BUILD_ONLY`: Set to 'true' if don't want to test this configuration, only build.
+If this is not set a default of 'false' is used.

 ## test-image
 Used to build a container that includes the dependencies required for testing.